kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Incidence is 1 in 200,000 - T
 	D. Treatment involves the use of dantrolene sodium and fluids - T
 	E. Conclusive diagnosis requires a muscle biopsy in addition to the clinical picture - T

-#### Answer: A. Relatives of affected individuals should always be tested - ?
+#### Answer: A. Relatives of affected individuals should always be tested - *FALSE* = B. Inheritance is in an autosomal recessive pattern - TRUE
+- Malignant hyperpyrexia is an **autosomal dominant** condition with an incidence of 1 in 200 000.
+It produces a hypermetabolic state of skeletal muscle on exposure to general anaesthetics or muscle relaxants, which produces hyperthermia as a side effect.
+Muscle rigidity and rhabdomyolysis can occur, with resulting hyperkalaemia and multi-organ failure.
+Treatment is supportive, with intravenous fluids, dantrolene sodium, cooling, forced diuresis and intensive care as necessary.

 ### Q89
 The main _host defences against bacterial exotoxins_ in a person with an intact immunological system are: